txpipe-shop/sundae-swap/src/audit.typ

 - The market is not open yet i.e. the tx validation range is not contained in the interval [market open POSIX time, +∞)
 - An incorrect amount of LP tokens are minted/burned if any, or the `circulating_lp` property of the Pool datum is not updated accordingly
 - There's no signature of an authorized scooper

-==== Operation "close pool"

-This transaction lets the treasury administrator withdraw the remaining ADA of the pool, given that it has no liquidity left.
-The pool NFT must be burnt.

-Code:
-- #link("https://github.com/SundaeSwap-finance/sundae-contracts/blob/bcde39aa87567eaee81ccd7fbaf045543c233daa/validators/pool.ak#L234")[pool.ak:spend():WithdrawFees] in #link("https://github.com/SundaeSwap-finance/sundae-contracts/blob/e3b7ca3eebd64963c35bdfd2b5013b3a4c93bcef/validators/pool.ak#L282")[this branch].
-- TODO redeemer for burning the pool NFT

-#figure(
-  image("img/close_pool.png", width: 100%),
-  caption: [
-    Close Pool diagram.
-  ],
-)

-Expected Failure Scenarios:

-- Pool NFT is not burned.
-- Transaction is not signed by the treasury administrator.
-- Pool remaining ADA are not paid to the treasury address.
-- There's LP in circulation.
-- Pool has other asset than the pool NFT and ADA, or has more ADA than initial protocol fees ADA.

 #pagebreak()